-Seven other properties were staked by Roughrider during the year ended December 31, 2014.
+Roughrider holds seven other properties that the Company staked itself.
 These claims are not part of the Genesis property and are 100% owned by Roughrider.
 The properties were selected based on a variety of parameters, including proximity to known mineralization, historic occurrences, favourable geology, lake sediment geochemistry and geophysics.